nf-core/test-datasets/README.md

 ## Reference genome

 The test-datasets in this repository were derived from human samples.
 The size of the entire human genome is too large and possibly too excessive to test the functionality of the pipeline from end-to-end.
-To overcome this, the data was initially mapped to the human genome and after visual inspection of the alignments a single genes (i.e. KCMF1) was chosen to represent the reference.
+To overcome this, the data was initially mapped to the human genome and after visual inspection of the alignments a single genes.
+Two genes, KCMF1 and EDIL3 were selected to represent the reference genome for different tests.

 ### Files

 * `reference/hg19_KCMF1.fa` - DNA for KCMF1 gene +- 1kb obtained from the `hg19` UCSC human genome assembly
-* `reference/GRCh38_EDIL3.fa` - DNA from the EDIL3 gene +- 1kb obtained from GRCh38.
+* `reference/GRCh38_EDIL3.fa` - DNA from the EDIL3 gene obtained from the GRCh38 human genome assembly.

 ### Obtaining DNA sequences